Looking to Plan a North Carolina Meeting?

 Raleigh-Durham International Airport, about 18 miles from the convention center.
 Transfer cost by Taxi, $43; Uber and Lyft starts around $23.

-Meeting Hotels & Event Venues in Wilmington
+Local Update and Meeting Venues in Wilmington

 Group properties in town include the 272-room Hotel Ballast,